 • Licensed as a Registered Nurse with the State of Washington or the ability to become licensed within six months of hire date required.

 • Five years’ experience in health care.

 • Ability to maintain professional boundaries with clients, the community, and other staff members.

 • Work collaboratively with clients, other NARA staff, team members, and to treat everyone with respect and dignity at all times.

 • Experience working within the Native American/Alaska Native community is considered a plus.

 • If in recovery, must have a minimum of two years sobriety/clean time.

 • Ability to pass a pre-employment or for cause drug tests.

 • Ability to pass criminal background and DMV checks.

-To apply: Please email your resume to and be sure to include the name of the position that you are interested in as well as your expected wage range.
+To Apply: Email your resume to and be sure to include the name of the position that you are interested in as well as your wage requirements.